Monday, February 12, 2007

 When asked, staff at the Nevada State Library and Archives indicated they didn’t know why none of the three sites ever made it to park status.

-However, there is an historic photo taken in the 1930s that shows Governor Scrugham standing amidst the giant trees in the Hidden Forest.
+However, there is an historic photo taken in 1926 that shows Governor Scrugham standing amidst the giant trees in the Hidden Forest.
 If he were still alive, he’d probably also be perplexed as to why three of the initial seven proposed park sites never quite made it.

 For more information about any of these sites, consult with a good map atlas, such as the DeLorme or Benchmark books.
 All are located in remote parts of the state, so be sure to be prepared with the right kind of high clearance vehicle as well as plenty of water and food.